 Thank you for wanting to know a little bit more, so here we are:

 I have a BSc Degree with Distinction in Occupational Therapy, and have worked in Europe, Scotland, England, Ireland, Wales and Northern Ireland.
-I am an international conference speaker and am currently undertaking a Masters degree in Sensory Integration.
-I'm an Advanced Practitioner in Sensory Integration (Ayres SI Therapist) and work in three main areas:
+I'm an international conference speaker and currently undertaking a Masters degree in Sensory Integration.
+As an Advanced Practitioner in Sensory Integration, (Ayres SI Therapist) I work in three main areas:

 With children who are not performing to their potential, or with parents and family members who would value extra support.